jpedro/jpedro.github.io/hundreds.md

 ### State fixing

-All Terraform commands are called from Python and for us, this turned out to be important.
+All Terraform commands are called from Python and for us, this turned out to be significant.
 Because some projects were migrated from a flat hierarchy to the Landing Zone tree structure and some resources had to be imported to avoid duplication and eventual deployment errors.
 Also, people tend to create some things manually and then add them later to